configcat-labs/feature-flags-in-unity-sample/README.md

-# feature-flags-in-unity-sample
-Showcasing the use of ConfigCat's Feature Flags in a Unity Application

 # How to use feature flags in Unity

 This repository contains a Unity project, where a button behaves differently by the change of the feature flag state (true or false).